AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 {sample :width 825 :height 230 }GANTT\_Timeline\_01{sample}

-As you see, we can define some parameters of each linemarker such as color, dashes or thickness using {api:anychart.axisMarkers.Line#stroke}.stroke(){api} method.
-It is used absolutely the same way as any other line settings with the
+As you see, we can define some parameters of each linemarker such as color, dashes or thickness using {api:anychart.core.axisMarkers.Line#stroke}.stroke(){api} method.
-{api:anychart.axisMarkers.Line#stroke}.stroke(){api} method.
+It is used absolutely the same way as any other line settings with the {api:anychart.core.axisMarkers.Line#stroke}.stroke(){api} method.

 Now, look at the sample with a textMarker showing the planned finish date and a rangeMarker showing the remaining time.